f5devcentral/f5-agility-labs-sslviz/docs/class5/module3/lab0.rst

 .. role:: raw-html(raw)
    :format: html

-Step 0: Verify that we are not authenticating users
+Verify that we are not authenticating users
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 -  From the main menu, select **Access->Overview->Active Sessions**.